tarantool/doc/doc/how-to/getting_started_tcm.rst

 #.
 Configure the cluster in |tcm|. |tcm| provides a web-based editor for writing
     cluster configurations.
 It is connected to the configuration storage (etcd in this case): all changes you make in the browser are sent to etcd in one click.
 #.
-Deploy the cluster using the :ref:`tt <tt-cli>` utility.
-Deployment of cluster
+Start the cluster instances locally using the :ref:`tt <tt-cli>` utility.
-    instances in the system is the responsibility of the ``tt`` command-line utility.

 Configuring a cluster in TCM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A freshly installed |TCM| has a predefined cluster named **Default cluster**.
 It
 doesn't have any configuration or topology out of the box.
-Check its properties to
+Its initial properties
+include the default etcd and Tarantool connection parameters.
+Check these properties
-find out it's configuration storage.
+to find out where TCM sends the cluster configuration that you write.

 To view the **Default cluster**'s properties: